 1) I prefer the study guide published by The College Board (it can be found at Amazon: “The Official SAT Study Guide, 2nd edition”) as it contains good scoring guides and is published by the authors of the test.

 2) Most formulas needed to answer SAT questions will be given at the start of the test section.
 Overall, it is more important to know how to use a formula than it is to memorize it.
 In studying for the SAT, focus on understanding the mathematics instead of memorizing facts or formulas.

 3) Always time yourself when taking a practice SAT test.
 This will help you develop a Continue reading Getting the most out of SAT Practice Test books

-Never solve your math homework problems on the piece of paper you intend to hand in.
+Never solve math homework problems on the piece of paper you intend to hand in.

 I used to do that, and when I encountered a problem I was uncertain about… I froze.
 I did not dare write anything incorrect on the page I was going to hand in.
 If I did, I might have to recopy all my work in order to end up with a neat-looking page to hand in.
 So, I would just skip the problem, telling myself I would ask the teacher about it in class next time.
-The result was that I did not learn how to do that type of problem.
+The result was that I greatly slowed my learning how to do that type of problem.

 I now know that if I figure out how to do a problem all by myself, I will remember how to solve it for years.
 But, if I ask someone else how to do a problem I was struggling with, I will probably Continue reading Improve Your Math Grade: Use Scrap Paper